zencart/square_payments_for_zencart/README.md

 # Square Payment Module for Zen Cart

+## Deprecation Notice

+> This is the SqPaymentForm based version of Square Payments.
+> This module is deprecated and will cease to work in July 2022.
+Instead, use the newer Square Web Payment module: https://www.zen-cart.com/downloads.php?do=file&id=2345

 ## About

 The Square payment plugin module allows you to connect your Square account to your online store.